 Patients will obtain approximately 60-70% of their recovery in 5-6 months.
 However, it is often 15 or even 18 months before a patient reaches their point of maximal improvement.

+Nerve Injury.
 Injury to the nerve on the outside aspect of the foot (superficial peroneal nerve) can occur due to the placement of the incisions.
 Nerve injury can occur due to retraction, direct injury, or from scarring during the recovery process.
 If these nerves are injured or cut, the patient could end up with numbness or pain along the path of the nerve.

+Painful Hardware.
 Pain may be associated with the screws that are used to secure the joints.
 About 10-20% of people will need to undergo removal of the screws, usually in the subtalar joint, due to discomfort, once the bones have healed.